Bacterial Kidney Disease (BKD)

 • Laboratory Tests:

-• PCR (Polymerase Chain Reaction): Detects bacterial DNA in tissue samples 5 7.
+• PCR (Polymerase Chain Reaction): Detects bacterial DNA in tissue samples, frequently used for screening and thus in conjunction with more sensitive methods 5 7 8.

-• Histopathology: Microscopic examination of kidney and other tissues to assess the extent of damage and infection 7.
+• Histopathology: Microscopic examination of kidney and other tissues to assess the extent of damage and infection, namely necrosis and granuloma-associated inflammation 7 8.

-• Fluorescent Antibody Test (FAT): Used for confirmatory identification 5.
+• Fluorescent Antibody Test (FAT): Used for confirmatory identification, and has with limited success identified R. salmoninarum in asymptomatic individuals 5 7.

 Differential Diagnosis

-• Distinguishing BKD from Other Diseases: It is crucial to differentiate BKD from diseases with similar symptoms, such as Infectious Hematopoietic Necrosis (IHN) and other bacterial infections 8.
+• Distinguishing BKD from Other Diseases: It is crucial to differentiate BKD from diseases with similar symptoms, such as Infectious Hematopoietic Necrosis (IHN), though R. salmoninarum is typically readily differentiated from other species and only grows on certain media 5 7 8.

 Treatment and Prevention